Girls with guns but not much else

 I think this show had great potential, but the pacing and lack of action means I can’t recommend it.
 I loved Noir and likely will review it here soon.
 It was the best girls with guns show I’ve seen.
 I would suggest that anyone excited by the idea of a fast-paced show with female assassins watch that first.
 If you watch it and are interested in seeing more of Bee Train’s work then maybe El Cazador is right for you.
 Otherwise, save your time.

-5 replies on “Girls with guns but not much else”
+5 responses to “Girls with guns but not much else”

 I’m a big fan of Noir and I liked Madlax, so I was very excited for El Cazador.
 However, I knew just a few episodes in this was not the end to the girls with guns trilogy that I thought it would be.
 The only really redeeming part was the music, which is in my opinion one of Yuki Kajiura’s best soundtracks.
 Michiko to Hatchin was an infinitely better girls with guns series taking place in Central/South America.
 If you’re interested in a series like this, do yourself a favor and watch that instead.
 Phantom~Requiem for the Phantom would have been a much better concluding title to this trilogy.